jkbecker/jkbecker.github.io/content/_index.md

 [extra]

 # Show a concise description of what you do below your avatar.
-title = "Developing the Adaptive Network Computing paradigm"
+title = "Co-Founder and Director of Research at Serval Computing"

 # The list of interests displayed
 interests = [